zhiyu7/zhiyu7.github.io/_pages/openings.md

 <p><strong>What We Offer:</strong></p>
 <ul>
-  <li>A strong commitment to mentorship and career development.
-The group has a robust publication record, and we are dedicated to helping you build yours.
-For postdocs aiming for academia, we provide active support for grant applications (e.g., K99/R00) to ensure you are a strong candidate on the job market.</li>
+  <li>Committed Career & Research Development: We are dedicated to advancing your career.
+You'll receive active support to build your publication record.
+For postdocs aiming for academia, we provide support for grant applications (e.g., K99/R00) to ensure you become a highly competitive candidate.</li>
-  <li>Access to rich, large-scale data, in terms of both the number of cohorts and data types.</li>
-  <li>Mentorship opportunities.
-You will have the chance to mentor a number of talented junior students (who are really lovely to work with), helping you gain valuable mentoring experience while expanding your own  publication record.</li>
+  <li>Collaborative Co-Mentorship: To broaden your expertise and support network, we can offer flexible co-mentorship opportunities.
+For example, those with interests in Bayesian methods can be jointly mentored by Dr. Sarah Urbut.</li>
+  <li>Access to Rich, Large-Scale Data: You will work with extensive, multi-cohort datasets encompassing a wide variety of data types.</li>
+  <li>Develop Your Mentorship & Leadership Skills: You will have the opportunity to mentor talented and motivated junior students, which provide leadership experience and also lead to co-authorship.</li>
-  <li>A world-class research environment.
-Of course – this is Boston : )</li>
+  <li>World-Class Research Environment: Of course – this is Boston : )</li>
-  <li>A competitive salary compared to similar roles.</li>
+  <li>Competitive Salary: We offer a competitive salary commensurate with your experience and qualifications.</li>
   <li>We welcome you to chat with our current members to learn more about the group.</li>
 </ul>